DaleOrders/AWS-Study-Notes/README.md

 ![picture 111](images/fb7eb626b294a9799f560ad2056f25dab76f30a132bc3f267f0cc2d981d19583.png)

-- Template Parameters accept inpu - Console/CLI/API
-- ... when a stack is created or updated
+- Template Parameters accept input via Console/CLI/API when a stack is created or updated
-- Can be referenced from within Logical Resources
+- Template values are referenced in Logical Resources
-- ... influence physical resources and/or configuration
+- This allows them to influence physical resources and/or configuration
-- Can be configured with Defaults, AllowedValues, Min and Max length & AllowedPatterns, NoEcho & Type
+- Can be configured with Defaults, AllowedValues, Min and Max length & AllowedPatterns, NoEcho (input stay invisible) & Type

 ![picture 112](images/ec60932900c8ced13add8cbeb814d116b90bb709bde12a9041dffe79456b68e7.png)